What is an Investment Strategy

 Develop a strategy to achieve Investment Objectives

-Once the Trustee has developed the Investment Objectives of the Fund they will need to develop a strategy to achieve the Investment Objectives.
+Once the Trustee has developed the Investment Objectives of the SMSF they will need to develop a strategy to achieve the Investment Objectives.
 Typically this will involve detailing the Asset Classes that will be considered to achieve the Investment Objectives.
 Under the standard Investment Strategy provided by ESUPERFUND acceptable Investments include:

 Undertake an Annual Investment Review